PyToby/IFI-Lost-Found/README.md

 ## ✨ [Features](#features)

-Our Lost & Found Website for [School Name] includes a variety of user-friendly and powerful features, designed to make item management easy and efficient:
+Our Lost & Found Website for GJK includes a variety of user-friendly and powerful features, designed to make item management easy and efficient:

 | 🌟 Feature                    | 💻 Description                                                                 |
 |-------------------------------|------------------------------------------------------------------------------|